CraCS-research-group/ANSYS-Fatigue-Cohesive-Element/README.md

 LICENSE:
 ---------------
-Copyright (c) 2023, Siemens Gamesa RE
-All rights reserved.
+Copyright (c) 2023, Inigo Urcelay Oca, Siemens Gamesa RE, Aalborg University and Universitat de Girona All rights reserved.

 The author would like to kindly emphasize that the following rules are respected when using the code.